 Patrik Smets is a member of the EMVCo Board of Managers, representing Mastercard.

 Patrik is currently a VP, Design & Specifications in the EMV® and Digital Devices group in Mastercard, which is responsible for the development of EMV® related specifications and products on cards, mobiles and terminals.

-Within JCB, Junya currently serves as Senior Vice President, Brand Infrastructure & Technologies.
-His current focus is on strategy planning, product development and market implementation of products compliant with JCB’s contact and contactless specifications including chip cards, mobile devices, terminals, and issuing systems.
+Within JCB, Junya currently serves as Executive Vice President, Brand Infrastructure & Technologies.
+He currently oversees the strategy planning, product development and market implementation of products based on EMV® related specifications, including contact and contactless chip, mobile payments, and digital commerce.

 Junya holds a BA in Policy Management from Keio University in Japan.